 - Long-term legacy objectives, including philanthropy or wealth transfers

 Cash flow establishes the financial framework.
-It directly affects how much can be directed toward long-term goals and risk management.
+It influences how much you can allocate toward saving, investing, and protecting assets.
 Within a comprehensive plan, we evaluate:

 - Savings rate